opensearch-project/opensearch-api-specification/DEVELOPER_GUIDE.md

 └── opensearch-openapi.yaml
 ```

+- The API Operations are grouped by namespaces in [spec/namespaces/](spec/namespaces) directory.
+Each file in this directory represents a namespace and holds all paths and operations of the namespace.
+- The data schemas are grouped by categories in [spec/schemas/](spec/schemas) directory.
+Each file in this directory represents a category.
+- The [spec/opensearch-openapi.yaml](spec/opensearch-openapi.yaml) file is the OpenAPI root file that ties everything together.

-Every `.yaml` file is a valid OpenAPI 3 document.
-This means that you can use any OpenAPI 3 compatible tool to view and edit the files, and IDEs with OpenAPI support will provide you with autocompletion and validation in real-time.
+Every `.yaml` file is a OpenAPI 3 document.
+This means that you can use any OpenAPI 3 compatible tool to view and edit the files, and IDEs with OpenAPI support will also offer autocomplete and validation in real-time.

 ## Grouping Operations